IMPORTANT NOTE: 49er Card Terms and Conditions for 2021-22 are subject to change based on alterations in operations due to COVID-19.

 11. Disclosure of Account Information to Third Parties

 Information about the Cardholder’s Account will be disclosed to third parties only:

 b.
-In order to comply with a government agency or court order or lawfully issued subpoena.
+To comply with a government agency or court order or lawfully issued subpoena.
 In such cases, if permitted, UNC Charlotte will provide Cardholder notice of its obligation to comply with the order or subpoena;

 c.
 In conjunction with all other cardholder accounts in the aggregated but not in the specific regard to any individual’s account;

 d.
-In order to provide the University with the Cardholder’s image, use of which is restricted solely to internal identification purposes, including but not limited to the generation of photo-based class rosters; or
+To provide the University with the Cardholder’s image, use of which is restricted solely to internal identification purposes, including but not limited to the generation of photo-based class rosters;

 12. Changes in Terms and Conditions

 The terms and conditions of this Disclosure are effective and remain binding until the Cardholder is otherwise notified in writing.
 If any changes are made to the terms and conditions, the 49er Card Office shall provide the Cardholder with notice of change(s) at least twenty-one (21) days in advance of the effective date.
 Prior notice need not be given where an immediate change in terms and conditions is necessary to maintain or restore the security of the Account, is necessary to comply with applicable law or policy, or constitutes a technical correction to these Terms and Conditions.

 13. Governing Law